josephaengle/bigSlide.js/README.md

 [![Build Status](https://travis-ci.org/ascott1/bigSlide.js.png?branch=master)](https://travis-ci.org/ascott1/bigSlide.js)

+Dec.
+20, 2013 - J. Engle
+###Update to have multiple navigations and links.
+This is really sloppy and duplicates a bunch of javascript, but gets the job done.
+///
 bigSlide is a teeny tiny (~1kb compressed) jQuery plugin for creating off-screen slide panel navigation.

 It will slide the navigation panel as well as any containers given the `.push` class (or a class of your choosing in the settings).